 Remember cortisol?
 Unfortunately, it affects weight loss AND muscle gain.
 Here’s how:

 - Prolonged recovery: Higher cortisol levels cause persistent muscle tension, the buildup of lactic acid, and decreased blood flow .
 All of these factors impact the elasticity of your muscles.
-Training while stressed is often less fruitful because range of motion and movement patterns change.
+Training while stressed is often less fruitful because the range of motion and movement patterns change.
 During exercise, your muscle fibers endure tiny tears.
 During recovery, your body repairs these tears, making the muscle stronger than before.
-When you are stressed muscles take longer to repair themselves.
+When you are stressed, muscles take longer to repair themselves.

-- Threatened immunity: When you are stressed certain body systems, including the immune system, shut down so your body can focus on the stressor.
+- Threatened immunity: When you are stressed, certain body systems, including the immune system, shut down so your body can focus on the stressor.
 High levels of cortisol signal the body to release fewer white blood cells.
 White blood cells play an important role in immunity.
 When your white blood cell count is low, you are more likely to get sick and stay sick, costing you valuable training time in the gym.

 - Inhibited protein synthesis: Your muscle cells are in a constant state of building and breaking down.
-Muscle growth occurs when the building (protein synthesis), exceeds the breaking down (protein degradation).
+Muscle growth occurs when the building (protein synthesis) exceeds the breaking down (protein degradation).
 When cortisol is present, muscle cells increase protein degradation .
 This means protein degradation happens at a faster rate than protein synthesis, which prevents muscle growth.

 Okay, okay, you get it!
 Stress plays a huge role in your ability to lose fat and/or gain muscle.
-The next question (and the reason you’re probably here!) is “what can I do about it?”.
+The next question (and the reason you’re probably here!) is, “What can I do about it?”.

-Since the brain can’t self-regulate when you’re stressed and cortisol levels are running high establishing goal-supporting habits, adding stress-relieving activities and creating cortisol-reducing strategies ahead of time is critical to your success.
+Since the brain can’t self-regulate when you’re stressed, and cortisol levels are running high, establishing goal-supporting habits, adding stress-relieving activities, and creating cortisol-reducing strategies ahead of time is critical to your success.

 The trick is to retrain your brain and create go-to routines that support your goals instead of working against them.
 That way, when your brain goes into autopilot, you still make progress.